The Tameness of Quantum Field Theory, Part II -- Structures and CFTs: Tameness of physical observables

-This correlator can be expanded into partial waves in two different ways shown in figure \ref{fig:crossingsymmetry}.
+This correlator can be expanded into conformal blocks in two different ways shown in figure \ref{fig:crossingsymmetry}.
 First, one can contract the $\partial X$ operators with each other or one can first contract the $\partial X$ with an exponential operator.
-In the first case only the vacuum descendants with partial wave 1 contribute and one immediately obtains the expected tame result.
+In the first case only the vacuum descendants contribute and one immediately obtains the expected tame result.
 In the second case the dimension of the exponential operator is given by $\Delta=\frac{n^2}{4R^2}$, resulting in a non-tame contribution.
 These contributions precisely cancel and, as expected by crossing symmetry, the result is equivalent to the first expansion.
 This is an example of a simple cancellation due to the symmetry of the external states, but one can imagine similar cancellations to happen in more complicated scenarios.

 In the case of finitely many states such a cancellation requires a symmetry.
 In the case of infinitely many primaries the summation could cancel out the non-tameness even in the absence of such a symmetry.
 An analogy for such behaviour is the expansion of functions in terms of some basis functions.
 If one expands a tame function into its infinite Fourier modes, the individual terms in the expansion appear to be non-tame.
 This is in contrast to having only finitely many orthogonal non-tame functions, where tameness requires a cancellation of the coefficients and hence a symmetry.